sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 There is no explicit way to remove a transaction from the transaction pool.
 The transaction pool will however be updated each time a new block is found.

 ## From transaction pool to blockchain
-Let’s next implement a way for the unconfirmed transaction to find its way from the local transaction pool to a block mined by the same node.
-This is simple: when a node starts to mine a block, it will include the transactions from the transaction pool to the new block candidate.
+Let’s next implement a way for the unconfirmed transaction to find its way from the local transaction pool to a block minted by the same node.
+This is simple: when a node starts to mint a block, it will include the transactions from the transaction pool to the new block candidate.
 ``` ts
 const generateNextBlock = () => {
     const coinbaseTx: Transaction = getCoinbaseTransaction(getPublicFromWallet(), getLatestBlock().index + 1);